jakeshark/wrestling-booker-ai/docs/session-log.md

 - Configure the Git remote and push the modular refactor commits for backup.
 - Continue breaking down App.jsx by extracting remaining modals and game screens into dedicated components/hooks.
 - Establish shared utilities for AI requests and Firestore path helpers to reduce duplication.

+## Codex Session Summary — 2025-11-09 (Session 2)

+**Files Modified or Created:**
+- src/App.jsx — documented booking screen extraction approach and added centralized AI request TODO markers.
+- src/hooks/useMessages.js — flagged AI fetch logic for upcoming centralization utility.

+**Features / Fixes Implemented:**
+- Added a concrete extraction plan for migrating the booking screen UI into its own component while keeping game-state mutations in App.jsx.
+- Marked both assistant and messaging AI POST calls with a shared `// TODO: centralizeAIRequests` placeholder to guide future refactors.

+**Known Issues / To-Do:**
+- Shared AI request helper still needs to be implemented; current TODO markers highlight duplication.
+- Git remote remains unconfigured (`git remote -v` reports no entries), so pushes are still blocked.

+**Next Steps / Recommendations:**
+- Implement a shared AI request utility that both the assistant and messaging flows can consume.
+- Continue modularizing App.jsx, starting with extracting the Booking screen into `src/components/BookingScreen.jsx` per the new plan.
+- Configure the Git remote so future commits can be pushed for backup.